 View this post on Instagram

-Located in the outer harbour, Leslie Spit is a serene, kind of secret, space completely removed from the hustle and bustle of the big city.
+Located in the Port Lands, Leslie Spit is a serene, kind of secret, space completely removed from the hustle and bustle of the big city.
 Take a seat on the shores and take in a sunset, a sunrise or in tonight’s case, an incredible meteor shower.

 Where: Directions here